rimian/ember-quiz-app/README.md

 This is a basic Ember app demonstrating a quiz with questions and answers.

+The form button will allow the user to transition to the next test when all the answers are correct.

+There's no CSS or UX alerts or flash messages at this stage.
+This is only to show that the quiz actually works.

 **Note: There may be an error running this locally due to an upstream package.
 See install instructions below**

 ## Prerequisites